Our CEO

 Joy's bio

-Joy Chen is CEO of the Multicultural Leadership Institute, and a former Deputy Mayor of Los Angeles and Fortune 500 CEO and Board recruiter.
-Her leadership training has empowered millions across Asia and the Americas, and been featured in The Wall Street Journal, Harvard Business Review, CNN and Vogue China.
+Joy Chen equips audiences to bridge cultures and elevate their impact.
+As a keynote speaker and CEO of the Multicultural Leadership Institute, she rose from a shy child of immigrants to become Deputy Mayor of Los Angeles and a Fortune 500 CEO headhunter.
+Her groundbreaking work has been featured in The Wall Street Journal, Harvard Business Review, The Financial Times, CNN, and Vogue China.

-Joy holds an MBA and an M.A. in Urban Planning from UCLA, a BA from Duke University, and a Diversity & Inclusion certificate from Cornell University.
+Joy holds an MBA and M.A. in Urban Planning from UCLA, a BA from Duke University, and a Diversity & Inclusion certificate from Cornell University.
 She is a 2004 American Marshall Memorial Fellow.

 To watch a 3-minute Wall Street Journal video feature on Joy's impact in China, please scroll down.